Lift-to-drag ratio: Lift and drag coefficients

 The rates of change of lift and drag with angle of attack (AoA) are called respectively the lift and drag coefficients CL and CD.
 The varying ratio of lift to drag with AoA is often plotted in terms of these coefficients.

 For any given value of lift, the AoA varies with speed.
 Graphs of CL and CD vs. speed are referred to as drag curves.
-Speed is show increasing from left to right.
-The lift/drag ratio is given by the slope from the origin to some point on the curve and so the maximum L/D ratio does not occur at the point of least drag, the leftmost point.
-Instead it occurs at a slightly greater speed.
+Speed is shown increasing from left to right.
+The lift/drag ratio is given by the slope from the origin to some point on the curve and so the maximum L/D ratio does not occur at the point of least drag coefficient, the leftmost point.
+Instead, it occurs at a slightly greater speed.
 Designers will typically select a wing design which produces an L/D peak at the chosen cruising speed for a powered fixed-wing aircraft, thereby maximizing economy.
 Like all things in aeronautical engineering, the lift-to-drag ratio is not the only consideration for wing design.
 Performance at a high angle of attack and a gentle stall are also important.